Architecture in Kievan Rus': Church architecture

-By the end of the 12th century, the divide of the country was final and new centers of power took the Kievan style and adopted it to their traditions.
+By the end of the 12th century, the divide of the country was final and new centres of power took the Kievan style and adopted it to their traditions.
 In the northern principality of Vladimir-Suzdal the local churches were built of white stone.
-The Suzdal style is also known as "white-stone architecture" ("белокаменное зодчество").
+The Suzdal style is also known as white-stone architecture ("белокаменное зодчество").
 The first white-stone church was the St. Boris and Gleb Church commissioned by Yuri Dolgoruky, a church-fortress in Kideksha near Suzdal, at the supposed place of the stay of knyazes Boris and Gleb on their pilgrimage to Kiev.
 The white-stone churches mark the highest point of pre-Mongolian Rus' architecture.
-The most important churches in Vladimir are the Assumption Cathedral (built 1158–60, enlarged 1185–98, frescoes 1408) and Cathedral of Saint Demetrius (built 1194–97).
+The most important churches in Vladimir are the Dormition Cathedral (built 1158–1160, enlarged 1185–1198, frescoes completed in 1408) and Cathedral of Saint Demetrius (built 1194–1197).

 In the western splinter of Kingdom of Galicia-Volhynia churches in a traditional Kievan style were built for some time, but eventually the style began to drift towards Central European Romanesque tradition.
 The white stone masonry of Galician school of architecture was likely the inspiration of the development of a similar style in Vladimir-Suzdal.

-Celebrated as these structures are, the contemporaries were even more impressed by churches of Southern Rus', particularly the Svirskaya Church of Smolensk (1191–94).
+Celebrated as these structures are, the contemporaries were even more impressed by churches of Southern Rus', particularly the Svirskaya Church of Smolensk (1191–1194).
 As southern structures were either ruined or rebuilt, restoration of their original outlook has been a source of contention between art historians.
-The most memorable reconstruction is the Piatnytska Church (1196–99) in Chernigov (modern Chernihiv, Ukraine), by Peter Baranovsky.
+The most memorable reconstruction is the Piatnytska Church (1196–1199) in Chernigov (modern Chernihiv, Ukraine), by Peter Baranovsky.

 Secular architecture

-There were very few examples of secular (non-religious) architecture in Kievan Rus.
-Golden Gates of Vladimir, despite much 18th-century restoration, could be regarded as an authentic monument of the pre-Mongolian period.
+The Golden Gates of Vladimir, despite much 18th-century restoration, could be regarded as an authentic monument of the period.

-In Kyiv, the capital of Ukraine, no secular monuments survived aside from pieces of walls and ruins of gates.
-The Golden Gates of Kyiv were destroyed completely over the years with only the ruins remaining.
+In modern Kyiv, no secular monuments have survived apart from the remains of the city's walls and gates.
+The Golden Gates of Kyiv were destroyed over the years with only the ruins remaining.
 In the 20th century a museum was erected above the ruins.
-It is a close image of the gates of the Kievan Rus period but is not a monument of the time.
+It is a close image of the gates of the Kievan Rus' period but is not a monument of the time.

+Defensive works of architecture such as city walls and city gates were common in Kievan Rus'.
+However, due to the fact that they were primarily built from wood, they have not survived into the present day, and their design has had to be reconstructed from their below-ground remains.
+The wooden defensive walls of Kievan Rus' fortresses were erected on top of earthen ramparts, some of which were supported by wooden frameworks.
+The gates in these walls were usually built into gate towers.

-One of the best examples, the fortress of Bilhorod Kyivskyi, is still lying under the ground waiting major excavation.
+One of the best examples, the fortress of Bilhorod Kyivskyi, is waiting archaeological excavation.
 In the 1940s, the archaeologist Nikolai Voronin discovered the well-preserved remains of Andrei Bogolyubsky's palace in Bogolyubovo, dating from 1158 to 1165.